ken-mycroft/minimy/doc/SystemDesign.md

 presence of 'wget', 'ffmpeg' and other standard linux system utilities.
 Specifically these are ...

 mpg123 - play mp3 files

 aplay - play wav files

 wget - get web pages

 curl - get API results

 ffmpeg - convert files between audio formats

 The system is easily ported to custom hardware environments.
 The ability to capture input and control output volume are basically all that are needed to successfully deploy the system to a new hardware evironment.
+This amounts to being able to use 'aplay' and 'arecord'.
+If you are able to record a file using 'arecord' and can hear it using 'aplay' you should be good to go.

 The file mic.py is used to detect user utterances.
 It listens for silence and then writes a time stamped audio file to a well known